SeanShubin/documentation/seans-coding-style.md

         - validation logic related to marshalling
     - Mutable state is sometimes ok
         - For example, if your language does not make it easy to partially copy an object, and your object is built up incrementally
+        - Just be sure you don't let two threads touch the same mutable state
     - Feedback provided by unit tests when logic is involved
     - No dependencies on services or integration
     - Useful for preparing data for persistence, parsing http requests, and similar tasks
-    - May depend on pure function library, value objects, or domain objects
+    - May depend on pure function library, value objects, domain objects, or contracts
+        - If depending on a contract, inject through the method call rather than a field
 - Service (Application Layer)
     - Coordinates the application
     - No observable state